 - Being registered on the electoral roll can appear on your credit report and often aids in building your credit score.
 This information provides lenders with insights about the duration of your stay at your current residence.

-- Finally, you can access up to six years of your repayment performance history on Checkmyfile.
+- Finally, you can access up to six years of your repayment performance history on your Checkmyfile report.

 Is Checkmyfile any good?